capitalch/trace-new/notes/tracking.md

 																											17. Remove  eddit delete and remove icons from bottom row
 																											18. No of rows
 9. Edit
 																											10. Delete

 12. Edit external database
 																											13. Client error handling
 																											14. Server error handling
 15. Server update script
 																											16. Server delete functionality
+16. No of rows for grid

 !!.
 Responsive hide some controls